 Aniruddha and the Golden Rabbit is a Jataka Tale, Collection of stories depicting the Buddha’s past lives showing behaviors leading to enlightenment.
 In these stories, the Buddha is often depicted as an animal)

 The painting started with a coral colored ground and as I sat observing the luscious pigment, my chest swelled with joy.
 I felt a sense of optimism akin to seeing the sun rising over the horizon at the height of summer.
 Then, a blue second layer invited the fiery orange to dance.
 It was as if a vast and constantly moving sky was announcing the start of a magnificent day and inviting me and you to play.
 Lovely celestial music arose from the center of soft cottony pink rolls and bright yellow streamers heralded riots of laughter to the amusement of billowy lavender beings that seemed to grow out of the sea of fire.

-Won’t you join me in playing in this beautiful garden and make your heart the fertile ground for more seeds of Love and Compassion?
+Won’t you play with me in this beautiful garden and make your heart the fertile ground for more seeds of Love and Compassion?
 You can find the art by clicking on The Garden of Love and Compassion and harvest the blooms of Joy now and at any time of the year.
 Who knows, you may find a golden rabbit stuck on your back!

 *Please note that this post has been edited and updated from the original one published in 2014.
 I felt compelled to re-read it first, then refresh it with new material and insights as an antidote to strong emotions I felt bubbling around me.
 May you enjoy the new version even more.
 Have a lovely week!